-3 units, 3 hours lecture (GR) Offered Spring Semester.
+3 units, 3 hours lecture (GR or P/NP) Offered Spring Semester.
 Acceptable for credit: CSU, UC

 Survey of the evolution of architectural styles from primitive architecture to the contemporary: Systems-engineered building complexes; relationship that these architectural periods have to present-day construction methods.
-0201.00
+0201.00 AA/AS area 3; CSU area C1; IGETC area 3A

-Introduction to Sustainable Architectural Design Applications
+Sustainable Architectural Design